- Current students

 |Provider: Unitec Institute of Technology|

 |Contact: Email our Scholarships Team if you would like more information: firstname.lastname@example.org or book an appointment with our Scholarship advisor.
 Ally Network email@example.com|

 Unitec is committed to providing an inclusive environment that celebrates diversity, by identifying and addressing barriers that diverse students face when engaged in tertiary study.
 This scholarship is intended to address some of the unique barriers diverse gender students encounter.

 Open 4th November 2022 | Closes 20th March 2023

 Eligibility for Diverse Gender Scholarship

-To be eligible for the Scholarship, an applicant must meet all of the following criteria:
+To be eligible for the Scholarship, an applicant must:

 - be a domestic student, i.e., a New Zealand citizen or Permanent Resident